bayesmendel/Fam3PRO_UI/README.md

 ## Managing the working pedigree (PED) and pedigreejs

 Adding and removing relatives from a pedigree is easier using an interactive drawn family tree than it is using a 2D table.
-Editing the pedigree via an interactive drawn tree prevents the user from having to worry about breaking family links and manually managing mother/father IDs and sexes. [pedigreejs](https://ccge-boadicea.github.io/pedigreejs/) is a javascript web tool which accomplishes this task however, R is more flexible than pedigreejs and allows for all the detailed information PanelPRO needs to be stored in a strictly formatted data frame.
+Editing the pedigree via an interactive drawn tree prevents the user from having to worry about breaking family links and manually managing mother/father IDs and sexes. [pedigreejs](https://ccge-boadicea.github.io/pedigreejs/) is a javascript web tool which accomplishes this task however, R is more flexible than pedigreejs and allows for all the detailed information Fam3PRO needs to be stored in a strictly formatted data frame.
 R {shiny} also provides a much more user friendly and visually appealing UI for data entry that pedigreejs.
 The following approach was used to integrate and leverage the strengths of both pedigreejs, R, and R {shiny}.

 Terminology note: the currently loaded pedigree which the user can modify and analyze is referred to as the "working pedigree."
 This is the reactive value object named `PED()` and it takes the form of an R data frame.
 The working pedigree is the centerpiece of the app which all other features revolve around.
-When the user is ready to run PanelPRO, the working pedigree (`PED()`) is passed to the `pedigree` argument of the `PanelPRO()` function.
+When the user is ready to run Fam3PRO, the working pedigree (`PED()`) is passed to the `pedigree` argument of the `Fam3PRO()` function.

 When a user initializes a new pedigree they are asked to enter a pedigree name, proband sex and proband age.
 Once this happens, `PED()` is initialized as a 3 person pedigree consisting of the proband, the mother, and the father.
 This initial working pedigree contains blank or default values for each column in `PED()` except for the ID columns and the Sex column.
 The proband's age is also populated.
 Next, the user will work their way through entering the data for the proband.
 This is accomplished by navigating through six different tabs: Demographics, Cancer Hx, CBC Risk, Tumor Markers, Surgical Hx, and Genes.
 Each time the user advances to the next tab, the data from the previous tab is used to update the working pedigree.